 Announcing Your Early Retirement – How Much Notice (Time) To Give

-In a world where employers have adopted a policy of terminating employees with little or no notice it seems funny that we should have to give this any thought.
+In a world where employers have adopted a policy of terminating employees with little or no notice, it seems funny that we should have to give this any thought.
 If you are at a point in your career or position where you could care less about your employer then maybe you won’t.
+There’s no law that says you have to give notice.
+But depending on employment benefit processes, there may be business time frame requirements that come into play and you will have to wait to receive any retirement benefits you’ve earned.

-However the problem is you are probably part of a team and you most likely like most of your team-mates.
+Aside from that, the other problem with a no notice retirement is you are probably part of a team and you most likely like most of your team-mates.
 Your sudden departure will just mean they pay the price.
 Not the company or the management you may have a problem with.

 Another consideration is that retiring early means there has most likely been a career full of good and dedicated work.
 For many that means they have a workplace legacy representing their career and don’t want to do anything to tarnish it.